Djafar Syah of Tidore: Installation as Sultan

 Djafar Dano Junus was born in 1940 as the son of Haji Junus, a great-grandson of Sultan Nuku of Tidore.
 His brothers were Yusuf and Amiruddin.
-The last ruling Sultan Zainal Abidin Alting passed away in 1967, at the beginning of Suharto's Orde Baru (New Order).
+The last ruling Sultan Zainal Abidin Alting died in 1967, at the beginning of Suharto's Orde Baru (New Order).
 In the increasingly centralized Indonesian state there was little or no room for hereditary rulers, and the Sultan position was left vacant.
 In the 1990s there was nevertheless a movement to revive the local cultural traditions, especially since the neighbouring Ternate had unofficially enthroned a titular Sultan in 1986.
 As the descendant of the celebrated anti-colonial hero Nuku, Djafar was pointed out as candidate for the throne.
 After the fall of Suharto in 1998 and the democratization of the political system, a wave of cultural revivalism swept through Indonesia where the traditional kingdoms of Maluku took part.
 Sultan Djafar Syah was enthroned at Soninge Salaka field on 18 October 1999 (8 Rajab 1420 H).